Many students considering a major or minor in Greek or Latin have this problem. The answer is "virtually anything."

 Investment Banker, The Allington Company

 Editor, Houghton Mifflin

 Physician, U.S. Navy

-Further examples come from a survey conducted by Princeton University of its Classics majors over a thirty year period; seventy-five percent (75%) of their respondents were engaged in law, medicine, business, or a variety of other occupations.
+Further examples come from a survey conducted by Princeton University of its Classics and Ancient Mediterranean Studies majors over a thirty year period; seventy-five percent (75%) of their respondents were engaged in law, medicine, business, or a variety of other occupations.

 Still looking for some ideas?
 Drop by the department to read the pamphlet "Careers for Classicists" or check out some of these sites: